 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 76.09% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 8. eToro

 eToro is a copy trading-focused broker with a proprietary platform used by over 35 million users worldwide.
 Registered traders can access over 7,000 financial markets at competitive prices.
-Spreads for the most liquid forex pairs start from 1 pip only.
+Spreads for the most liquid forex pairs start from 1 pip.

 79% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money. - 10.
 ActivTrades